-- Fill the syringe only shortly prior to titration to avoid warming of the chemicals which might lead to gas bubble formation. - Hold the syringe on the top of the glass barrel (at the Syringe Collar) to prevent warming. - Fill the syringe with a small excess volume above the desired mark. - Take care not to include gas bubbles when filling the syringe this causes inaccuracies in titration volumes. - Fill the syringe not too fast but steady.
-If gas bubbles are forming, a continued pumping helps to extrude bubbles. - Before titration into the chamber, press the plunger slightly and check if a small drop appears on top of the needle.
+- Fill the syringe only shortly prior to titration to avoid warming of the chemicals which might lead to gas bubble formation. - Hold the syringe on the top of the glass barrel (at the Syringe Collar) to prevent warming. - Fill the syringe with a small excess volume above the desired mark. - Take care not to include gas bubbles when filling the syringe this causes inaccuracies in titration volumes. - Fill the syringe at a steady rate, but not too quickly.
+If gas bubbles are forming, continued aspiration may help to eliminate bubbles. - Before titration into the chamber, press the plunger slightly and check if a small drop appears on top of the needle.
 Wipe off the drop before titration. - Be swift when titrating into the chamber, especially when titrating with EtOH as solvent.
 During slow titrations, a fraction of the titration volume might remain attached to the needle and escape into the titration port of the stopper instead of being mixed into the chamber volume. - Caution: Take care to rinse syringes used for ADP (with MgCl2) and fatty acids immediately after use (on the surface, but more importantly inside the needles three times with distilled water).
 Otherwise a precipitate may form and block the needle.